 Are you ready to study overseas?
-IELTS will be immensely helpful and give you the chance to study at your preferred university.
+IELTS will be beneficial and allow you to study at your preferred university.
 It’s well-known that International English Language Testing System Test, aka IELTS, requires a high band score.

-If you make common mistakes during this test, you will receive a lower score.
-Nobody wants that, right!
-Although errors are pretty common in the exams, in terms of IELTS, your points are precious.
+You will receive a lower score if you make common mistakes during this test.
+Nobody wants that, right?
+Although errors are pretty common in exams, in terms of IELTS, your points are precious.
 By acquiring a minimized score, you might lose the chances of studying at foreign universities.

-Preparing for the IELTS exam is difficult and stressful as four sections include reading, writing, speaking, and listening.
-To ace in every section, you need to eradicate these 7 most common IELTS mistakes.
+Preparing for the IELTS exam is difficult and stressful as the four sections include reading, writing, speaking, and listening.
+You must eradicate these 7 most common IELTS mistakes to ace every section.
 Let’s get started.

 Mistake #1: Improper Time management

-The biggest mistake to avoid is improper time management, and it’s common too made by the aspirants.
+The biggest mistake to avoid is improper time management, and it’s commonly too made by aspirants.
 It could be cumbersome to finish the test within a specific time span.
 Therefore, proper time management skills are vital while preparing for the IELTS exam.
-Nobody wants to spend enormous time on one question and a little time on the subsequent questions.
+Nobody wants to spend an enormous amount of time on one question and little time on the subsequent questions.

 Mistake #2: Concentrate excessively on the IELTS Trivia

 Sometimes students are confused about whether they can write T/F instead of True/False.
 Also, they have various things to stress, such as how many examiners will assess the IELTS writing test and if the examiners will listen to their recording again after they leave the room.

 These are the most non-important questions.
 Hence, it would be best if you weren’t fretting over the trivia.
 It will never take spare time if you write the complete words.